codeclimate/codeclimate-rubocop/config/contents/metrics/block_nesting.md

 Checks for excessive nesting of conditional and looping constructs.

-You can configure if blocks are considered using the `CountBlocks` option.
-When set to `false` (the default) blocks are not counted towards the nesting level.
-Set to `true` to count blocks as well.
+You can configure if blocks are considered using the `CountBlocks` and `CountModifierForms` options.
+When both are set to `false` (the default) blocks and modifier forms are not counted towards the nesting level.
+Set them to `true` to include these in the nesting level calculation as well.

 The maximum level of nesting allowed is configurable.